SteveFortune/lowla-objc-test/README.md

 Simple set of user requirements that will allow me to explore the API.

-- Generic TODO list app
+- Generic TODO list app: _NOT DONE_
-- User can create TODOs
+- User can create TODOs: _NOT DONE_
-- User can delete TODOs
+- User can delete TODOs: _NOT DONE_
-- User can update TODOs
+- User can update TODOs: _NOT DONE_

 Other: